 Hari Vihar, Bilathikulam The 150-year-old-house built by the Kadathanad royal family is run as an Ayurveda heritage homestay by Dr Sri Kumar and his wife.
 Tucked away in a manicured garden with a traditional bathing pond in the corner, the burnished woodwork, smooth plastered walls, red terracotta floors and period furniture take you back in time, with the delicious vegetarian fare.

 The Raviz Kadavu Resort and Spa Kadavu, literally ferry pier, in Malayalam, is a riverside resort by the Chaliyar River built atop a hill.
 The Nallukettu inspired architecture boasts gabled roofs, wooden rafters, intricate balustrades and rustic tiles.
 Stay in independent cottages, with a thatched coffee shop, a bar next to the swimming pool with Jacuzzi, Ayurveda centre and an open-air amphitheatre for cultural performances.

-Kuttichira: Kuttichira or ‘little pond’, is the heart of the Muslim settlement where locals sit on laterite benches for chats besides 200-year-old Koya houses.
+Kuttichira: Kuttichira, or ‘little pond’, is the heart of the Muslim settlement where locals sit on laterite benches for chats beside 200-year-old Koya houses.

 The 14th-century Valayanadu Devi Temple and the Tali Mahadeva Temple at Chalappuram, are much revered Hindu shrines; the latter perfectly blends wood and laterite and has elaborate carvings.
 The eight-day Tali festival in April marked by flag hoisting and processions of the temple deity.
 Revathi Pattathanam, a seven-day cultural event in Oct-Nov, features panchavadyam performances, Vedic chanting and special pujas.